How to Create a Building Property Compliance Register: Best Practices and Technology

 Tip for small landlords: start with a one-page matrix for your top five obligations per building, then expand.
 Tip for multi-site teams: create a master library by jurisdiction, then tag requirements to specific assets and roles for ownership.

-Step 2: organise and standardise your documentation
+Step 2: Organise and standardise your documentation

 Build your register around clear categories and retention rules.
 Use a consistent folder taxonomy and metadata so anyone can find records fast during an audit.
 Here’s a practical structure.